touchlane/NetapixTools/README.md

 # Jpg to npi

 Supporting tool written in Python programming language.
-Casts image file to the suitable format for the run mode of our [Netapix app](https://github.com/touchlane/Netapix).
+Casts image files from the given folder to the suitable format for the run mode of our [Netapix app](https://github.com/touchlane/Netapix).

 # Installation